 Welcome aboard

 When two neutron stars collide, they create one of the most powerful explosions in the universe - a kilonova.
 These rare events forge heavy elements like gold and platinum and send ripples through space called gravitational waves.
-With Kilonova Catcher, you can help capture that fleeting light using your own telescope!
+With Kilonova Catcher, you can help capture the fleeting light from these collisions using your own telescope.

 Join a worldwide team of amateur and professional astronomers.
 All you need is a telescope and your curiosity!